akash-ahana/autopilot-fms-be/readme.txt

     if qualityStatus is No then , also passing
     3.1. qualityRedoSteps - array of stepId (stepId which is the lowest needs to be retriggered) 3.2. scrapStatus - true or false (if true, then that fmsQAId needs to stop right there in that step, should not trigger any new task from any other steps)
+-for a master id , tou want ana array of objects , wit hall qa id and all tasks for qa id